alphagov/govuk-design-system/src/patterns/complete-multiple-tasks/index.md

 This pattern was previously named ‘Task list’ and was [developed by a team at the Government Digital Service (GDS)](https://designnotes.blog.gov.uk/2017/04/04/weve-published-the-task-list-pattern/).

-It was then iterated by a cross-government collaboration and published as a new [task list component](/components/task-list/) with updated guidance and research.
+It was then iterated by a cross-government collaboration and published as a new [Task list component](/components/task-list/) with updated guidance and research.

-See the [research on the new task list component](/components/task-list#research-on-this-component) for details of research done, and known issues and gaps.
+See the [research on the Task list component](/components/task-list#research-on-this-component) for details of research done, and known issues and gaps.